redis/redis-doc/topics/indexes.md

     ZRANGEBYLEX myindex "[sop:antirez:" "[sop:antirez:\xff"

-Or, what are all the relationships `antirez` and` mcollina` have where the first is the subject and the second is the object?
+Or, what are all the relationships `antirez` and` matteocollina` have where the first is the subject and the second is the object?

-    ZRANGEBYLEX myindex "[sop:antirez:mcollina:" "[sop:antirez:mcollina:\xff"
+    ZRANGEBYLEX myindex "[sop:antirez:matteocollina:" "[sop:antirez:matteocollina:\xff"

 By combining different queries, I can ask fancy questions.
 For example:
-*What are all my friends that, like beer, live in Barcellona, and mcollina consider friends as well?*
+*What are all my friends that, like beer, live in Barcellona, and matteocollina consider friends as well?*
 To get this information I start with an `spo` query to find all the people I'm friend with.
 Than for each result I get I perform an `spo` query to check if they like beer, removing the ones for which I can't find this relation.
 I do it again to filter by city.
-Finally I perform an `ops` query to find, of the list I obtained, who is considered friend by mcollina.
+Finally I perform an `ops` query to find, of the list I obtained, who is considered friend by matteocollina.

 Make sure to check [Matteo Collina's slides about Levelgraph](http://nodejsconfit.levelgraph.io/) in order to better understand these ideas.